graham73may/bolt-taxonomy-editor/readme.md

 # Taxonomy editor
 Le missing visual taxonomy editor for bolt CMS.

+This plugin may change the YAML syntax of your taxonomy.yml file, but it is still outputting valid YAML - it's just the syntax the parser has decided to use for the content it is outputting.

 ## Permission

 You can set the permission for the taxonomy editor in the configuration.
 The value to set can be chosen from the permission levels available on `[your-site]/bolt/roles` or you can create your own at `[your-site]/bolt/file/edit/config/permissions.yml`

 For creating your own permission schema it is preferable to prefix it like: `ext:taxonomyeditor`

+## Backups
+Enabling / Disabling backups can be controlled in the config.
+There is an option to set the number of backups you wish to keep.

 ## Support
 If you run into issues or need a new feature, please open a ticket or fix it yourself, pull-requests are very welcome.